 3) Don’t mix personal finances with your company

 A very common mistake, especially for small entrepreneurs, is to manage their personal finances with their company’s cash flow.
 This makes the organization process very confusing and can lead to a lack of money for both parties.
+Especially in hospitals and clinics, payments and insurance claims can make the finances complicated.
+This is why most hospitals hire medical billing companies to manage their billing and collections.

 As comfortable as this may seem, it is highly recommended that you never mix personal and business finance.